What is tennis / golfer's elbow?

 These conditions develop from repetitive loading of the forearm tendons — from activities like typing, gripping tools, racquet sports, weightlifting, or manual labor.
 The tendons become irritated and develop micro-tears that don't heal properly.
 Weak forearm and shoulder muscles, poor ergonomics, and sudden increases in activity are common contributors.

-How virtual PT helps with tennis / golfer's elbow
+How online PT helps with tennis / golfer's elbow

 What to expect